RussPalms/insta360_ros_driver_dev/README.md

 # insta360_ros_driver

 A ROS driver for the Insta360 cameras.
 This driver is tested on Ubuntu 22.04 with ROS2 Humble.
 The driver has also been verified on the Insta360 X2 and X3 cameras.

-For X4 cameras, see this [fix](https://github.com/ai4ce/insta360_ros_driver/issues/13#issuecomment-2727005037)
+By default, we are able to stream 1920 x 960 images.

 ## Installation
 To use this driver, you need to first have Insta360 SDK.
 Please apply for the SDK from the [Insta360 website](https://www.insta360.com/sdk/home).

+**Note: Please make you use the latest SDK.
+This package works with the SDK posted after April 23, 2025**

 ```
 cd ~/ros2_ws/src